ai-bearing/ai-bearing1.github.io/docs/blog.md

 ### 16 December, 2022
 First full day back home, and I am not really enjoying it.
 Everything is very boring but also there's that typical feeling of a coming mountain of work that I am currently procrastinating on (namely, REU applications), which I have yet to do substantial work on for some reason.
 However, I'll survive.

+I'm somewhat sad that I won't be able to complete Advent of Code this year.
+It's just absurdly hard, but also I feel like it's supposed to be somewhat "basic" when it comes to the difficulty of programming challenges.
+Unfortunately, I'm not particularly adept at programming or programming thought processes, and as a result wasn't able to make it past Day 7.

 ---

 ### 15 December, 2022